Wednesday, December 31, 2025

 • On the river, I released the lanterns, literally letting go of the light into the dark.

-• Adaptability: I didn't get the "perfect" photos of the lantern moment, and I didn't get the perfect sauce.
+The Green Flag: Adaptability.
+I didn't get the "perfect" photos of the lantern moment, and I didn't get the perfect sauce.
 But I accepted both with grace.
-I am learning that the memory is more important than the evidence.
+I’m learning that the memory is more important than the evidence.

-• The "I Know Better" Syndrome: My instinct to change the recipe in the cooking class is the same instinct that makes me stubborn in life.
+The Red Flag: The "I Know Better" Syndrome.
+My instinct to change the recipe in the cooking class is the same instinct that makes me stubborn in life.
 I need to learn to follow the guidance of those who know more than me, instead of assuming my way is safer.

 Happy New Year.